bkager/Tiny-node-cookbook/introduction.md

 The first section, Node Basics, introduces some fundamental Node concepts and the Node docs, and then covers a number of the topics you're most likely to need to know at a level of detail that will get you started.
 This includes using the Node REPL, writing and publishing simple scripts, simple filesystem operations, and creating a server in vanilla Node.
 Think of this section as a quick start guide to Node.
 It's going to work best if you go through it in order, since the recipes build on each other.

-The second section, Beyond the Basics, returns to many of these topics in more detail, plus covering other things.
+The second section, Beyond the Basics, returns to many of these topics in more detail.
 It's easier to skip around in this section without missing essentials.

 ## Keeping your own cookbook / notes